-Original Issue of \$3,047,700 payable in annual varying principal and semi-annual interest payments 1.75% until December 2035, the maturity date of the bonds.
+Original Issue of \$3,047,700 payable in annual varying principal and semi-annual interest payments 1.75% until December 2036, the maturity date of the bonds.
 The Bond proceeds were used to refund the 2016 General Obligation Bond.
-The bond has \$877,489 remaining that can be drawn down in the future for certain capital projects.
+The bond had disbursements of \$850,000 that were drawn down for certain capital projects in 2022.
 The bonds are secured by the tax revenue of the township.

-Changes in Long-Term Obligations for Business Type Activities for the period ended December 31, 2021 are as follows:
+Changes in Long-Term Obligations for Business Type Activities for the period ended December 31, 2022 are as follows: